 The goal is to transfer unfiltered beer from one keg, through the filter, and into the final dispense keg without aeration or contamination.
 This is the kind of beer-handling challenge that makes home kegging systems such a joy.
-The setup is shown in Figure 3.

 If you haven’t already done it, sanitize a Cornelius keg as you normally would, transfer the beer from your fermenter into this keg, then purge with CO2 and seal the keg.
 Sanitize a second Cornelius canister, and purge and seal it as well.
 Finally, sanitize the filter assembly and the two transfer hoses used to connect the filter to the two Cornelius kegs.
 This can be done easily by filling the housing with sanitizer, installing the filter cartridge, and assembling the filter and hoses.
-After an appropriate soak time drain the filter assembly out through the hoses, then connect all equipment as shown in Figure 3.
+After an appropriate soak time drain the filter assembly out through the hoses, then connect all equipment.
 The airlock tube can be your picnic faucet tubing with the faucet held open with a rubber band.
 Put this tube into the airlock first, then attach the quick-disconnect to the dispense keg.

 After all equipment is connected, begin applying pressure slowly to the system while monitoring for leaks.
 Minor leaks are just an inconvenience; you can tighten things up as the transfer proceeds.
 Hold the filter housing upside down.
 As the source keg empties gas will flow into the assembly, forcing the remaining beer through the filter.
 When the transfer is complete, remove the quick-disconnect at the airlock side of the system first, then the quick-disconnect at the inlet to the dispense tank.

 Finally, remove the gas-in disconnect at the source keg and attach it to the gas-in side of the dispense tank.
 Pressurize the dispense tank as you normally would and start chilling.
-Figure 5 shows the results for a variety of filter types and ratings.

 Filter manufacturers make all sorts of claims about filter lifetimes and the amount of beer that can be filtered with a single cartridge.
 It’s almost impossible to predict these numbers, since there’s no way of knowing how much junk is in the beer being filtered or how the filters are being cleaned between uses.
 A used filter allowed to dry out completely can become useless quickly depending on your water supply and other factors such as mold growth.